-The GSTC fulfils its mission by fostering increased knowledge and understanding of sustainable tourism practices and the adoption of universal sustainable tourism principles.
+The GSTC fulfils its mission by fostering increased knowledge and understanding of sustainable tourism practices and adopting universal sustainable tourism principles.

 It also works in many other ways to strengthen education, communication, knowledge-sharing and business engagement in the field of sustainable tourism and to achieve improved market access for sustainable tourism products.